The Society, Scoundrels and Conflicts

 As the saying goes, the rest is history and do we have a lot of that here.
 Charleston is a city that touches all of your senses – from putting your hand on a 100 year old piece of iron work, to peeking through a gate and seeing an amazing garden, to the smell of puff mud (this is an acquired scent) or the hint of the aroma of the Confederate Jasmine, to finding an pottery shard on the streets and wondering what story it holds.
 Charleston is such an enchanting city and I am very lucky that I get to experience it every day!

-I have been licensed by the City of Charleston since 2010, so should you need a professional guide with a heartfelt passion to introduce you to this wonderful city, please contact me.
+I have been certified by the City of Charleston since 2010, so should you need a professional guide with a heartfelt passion to introduce you to this wonderful city, please contact me.

 - Charleston Tour Association – President